-From January 2016, I have been able to generate over $10,000 in new business from LinkedIn and over 50 qualified leads of potential business in the pipeline which may net us hundred of thousands of dollars in new business.
+From January 2016, I have been able to generate over $10,000 in new business from LinkedIn and over 50 qualified leads of potential business in the pipeline which may net us hundreds of thousands of dollars in new business.

-We developed a proven system with key strategies to help us generate these amount of leads and acquire new clients on LinkedIn.
+We developed a proven system with key strategies to help us generate this amount of leads and acquire new clients on LinkedIn.
 We have been able to establish a presence on the platform, build a network of quality and qualified connections, engage with them to develop trust and build new relationships in and out of the platform which led to referrals and new business.